second-state/interest-earner-smart-contract/test/test_schedule.md

 ---

-# Code was update after this point
+# Code was updated after this point
-**Changes were made to the `unstakeAllTokensAndWithdrawInterestEarned` function only** The following a a re-test which runs the new code
+**Changes were made to the `unstakeAllTokensAndWithdrawInterestEarned` function only**

+The following a a re-test which runs the new code

 ## Test staking schedule 2